clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

    (``$GOPATH/src/github.com/01org/ciao/ciao-controller`` on your
    build/development) to the same directory as the ciao-controller binary.
-   Copying in ``*.csv`` will work if you are testing a Clear Cloud image, Fedora image and docker.
+   Copying in ``*.csv`` will work if you are testing a Clear Cloud image, Fedora image and Docker.
 Other images will require edits to the csv config files.

 #.
 Copy in the controller html templates from the ciao-controller source to the